luisdtk/luisdtk/README.md

 # luis fellipe

-I'm Luis, I’m 18 years old, and I’m originally from Rio de Janeiro, currently living in New York.
-I graduated from NHP Memorial High School and am currently pursuing a degree in Computer Science at NYIT.
-I’m passionate about technology and the complexity of this world, always seeking to acquire knowledge and share it with others.
+i'm Luis, i’m 18 years old, and i’m originally from Rio de Janeiro, currently living in New York.
+Majoring Computer Science at NYIT. i’m passionate about technology and the complexity of this world, always seeking to acquire knowledge and share it with others.

 ---